 Here are some ideas for tooth-friendly lunchbox snacks – and some to avoid:

 Unflavored milk and water to drink

 If in doubt, check the nutrition labels of any packaged food you buy to see how much sugar it contains.
 This website has some helpful information about what to look for and how to make healthier choices.

 And should children brush their teeth at school?
 If your child has braces, it might be necessary for him or her to brush their teeth at school.
-If your child brushes their teeth at school, there are some important things to remember.
+Your child's dentist or orthodontist will advise you on this.

 Most dental authorities recommend brushing at least twice a day.
 If you’re cleaning your child’s teeth properly in the morning and before bedtime, there is no need for them to brush at school as well.
 However, there is no reason why they can’t take a toothbrush and brush after lunch if they feel comfortable with this.